Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 The Battle Phase is where units engage in combat.
 When declaring an attack, players must adhere to several key principles:

    * Target Selection: The attacking player chooses one of their units to attack and an eligible opposing unit as the defender.
-The eligibility of a defender is determined by the attacker's range (Close, Mid, Far), line of sight (as implied by range definitions – e.g., Close Range from the Back Row considers the friendly Front Row first), and the Front-Row Priority rule.
+The eligibility of a defender is determined by the attacker's range (Close, Mid, Far) and the Front-Row Priority rule.
    * Front-Row Priority: Units in an opponent's front row must generally be targeted and defeated before units in that opponent's back row (in the same column/flank) can be targeted by attacks.
 Specific card abilities might override this.
    * Range and Line of Sight: Each unit's Attack Range (see Glossary and Card Attributes) dictates which quadrants it can target.
-Some ranges may require a clear "path" or prioritize closer/intervening friendly quadrants before opponent's quadrants can be targeted (e.g., Close Range from the Back Row).
    * Player Areas: Attacks are always directed at opposing units in the opponent's play area, respecting the specific range definitions.
    * Declare Attacks: Players take turns declaring attacks, choosing both an attacker and a defender for each attack.
    * Compare Attack and Defense: The attacker's Attack value is compared to the defender's Defense value.
 If the attacker's attack value is higher, the defender is destroyed.
 If the defender's defense value is higher, the attacker is destroyed.
 If the values are equal, both units remain on the battlefield.